EFnet: History

 In 2007, various EFnet servers began implementing SSL.

 February 2009 saw the introduction of a new CHANFIX module called OPME, a mechanism for EFnet Admins to use to restore ops in an opless channel.
 It was proposed by Douglas Boldt to provide a much cleaner alternative to masskill, which was unnecessarily invasive and disruptive to the network.

 Later in 2009, some major IRC servers were delinked: irc.vel.net, irc.dks.ca, irc.pte.hu, EFnet's only UK server efnet.demon.co.uk, and EFnet's only UK hub hub.uk, which were sponsored by Demon Internet.

 In September 2010, the two western regions of the network (United States and Canada) merged into the North American region.
 While the North American and European regions are technically independent of each other, today many issues within EFnet are handled at a global level.

 On April 1, 2018, as an April Fools' joke, the 1990s IRC server eris.Berkeley.EDU server was resurrected.
 Some EFnet admins worked with the Open Computing Facility student group at UC Berkeley for months to resurrect the server for April Fools.
-Only a very few EFnet staff were aware of the efforts and the server was linked in via a defunct H:line for the (normally) leaf (client-only) server irc.efnet.nl, bypassing the normal linking procedure.
+Only a few EFnet staff were aware of the efforts and the server was linked in via a defunct H:line for the (normally) leaf (client-only) server irc.efnet.nl, bypassing the normal linking procedure.
 As of 12:30 UTC on April 01 2018, eris.Berkeley.EDU was once again a valid IRC server on the "Eris Free" IRC network and accepted clients.
 At the same time, efnet.org begin redirecting to erisnet.org. eris.Berkeley.EDU delinked on April 02 2018 at 19:50 UTC.

 Characteristics

 EFnet has large variations in rules and policy between different servers as well as the two major regions (EU and NA).
-Both have their own policy structure, and each region votes on their own server applications.
+Both have their own policy structure, and each region votes on its own server applications.
 However, central policies are voted upon by the server admin community which is archived for referencing.

 Due to EFnet's nature, it has gained recognition over the years for warez, hackers, and DoS attacks.

 EFnet has always been known for its lack of IRC services that other IRC networks support (such as NickServ and ChanServ, although it had a NickServ until April 8, 1994).
 Instead, the CHANFIX service was introduced to fix "opless" channels.

 All servers on EFnet run ircd-ratbox.

 EFnet's channel operators are generally free to run their channels however they see fit without the intervention of IRC operators.
 IRC ops are primarily there to handle network and server related issues, and rarely get involved with channel-level issues.